Separate Beds: A History of Indian Hospitals in Canada, 1920s – 1980s

-Offered by the National Collaborating Centre for Aboriginal Health (NCCHAH)
+Offered by the National Collaborating Centres for Aboriginal Health (NCCHAH) and Infectious Diseases (NCCID).

 This webinar was available in English only.